 We have over 50 years’ combined experience in the Bay Area handling complicated motions and have more trial experience than most other family law attorneys.

-Look for an attorney who has the experience you need.
+Look for a divorce attorney who has the experience you need.
 Sometimes the most complicated part of divorce is finding the light at the end of the tunnel.
 Often, this can mean setting a date for a trial so you can finally complete the process.
 We recognize that closure is just as important as protecting your rights.
-Some attorneys have the trial experience needed to get you to the finish line, while other attorneys focus on amicable, out-of-court resolutions.
+Some divorce attorneys have the trial experience needed to get you to the finish line, while other divorce attorneys focus on amicable, out-of-court resolutions.
 If you have been to court and seen the process, you may realize you need an attorney who goes to court often, who is experienced in trial and familiar with the procedures in the courtroom.

 We have experienced trial attorneys.
 We don’t shy away from litigation or complicated settlements, but we also have the experience to know when avoiding a trial is the best option.
 We work with some of the best experts and know how to use the information they provide to resolve your case.
 We are very aware that going through a divorce is an incredibly difficult and sensitive time in your life.
 We have the experience to help you through this most difficult time with compassion.

 If family, friends, or co-workers have hired a lawyer for a divorce or other complicated issues related to a divorce, ask them for recommendations.
 Better yet, ask them who they thought had the better attorney.
 Our best referrals come from the opposing party after we have successfully represented our client against them.